Undecided about what destination to choose for your Mexican Vacation? Cancun vs Cabo – the struggle is real.

 - Some beaches in Cabo are rougher and feature various rock formations.

-- The undertows from the Sea of Cortez make swimming a little dangerous from some of Cabo’s beaches.
+- The undertows from the Sea of Cortez make swimming a little dangerous on some of Cabo’s beaches.

 - There are plenty of hotels and all-inclusive resorts in Cabo, but not as many as Cancun’s hotel zone.
 However, the luxury offered by the hotels in Cabo is unmatched.
 In fact, it’s considered the most expensive resort destination in Mexico.